ComputationalGenomics/Concerti/README.md

 TIMD4 ...
 0.340465829	1 0	2.07E-35	9.88E-33 ...
 0.070962262
 ```

 Concerti relies on the assumption is that a set of alterations is present in the same set of clones, then the pair will be present in the same set of samples.
-Sometime due to sequencing error, or other factor, an alteration may not been detected in a sample, and so the corresponding MAF file must be corrected.
+Sometime due to sequencing error, or other factor, an alteration may not been detected in a sample but for instance in the multi-time case it was detected in the previous and in the next sample.
+Hence the corresponding MAF file must be corrected.
 Since there are several pre-processing filtering to enforce this assumptiom, and they are out of scope of this tool, the user must adjust the MAF prior running the tool.

 #### CNV
 Copy Number event can also be provided as input to Concerti via a MAF file as described above via their CCF distribution.